SichangHe/CS304_group_project/project5_report.md

 in this project,
 we needed to account for the presence of the non-emitting state.

-During each round of the travsersal, we use a beam width to consider only losses smaller than minimum loss at this round plus beam width.
+During each round of the traversal, we use a beam width to consider only losses smaller than minimum loss at this round plus beam width.
 This significantly reduce computation complexity while not influencing the